India to honour contractual commitments under various energy agreements: FM

 Earlier, Dharmendra Pradhan expressed hope that natural gas and aviation turbine fuel will be brought under Goods and Services Tax regime initially.

 At present, petroleum products like petrol, diesel, ATF and natural gas are out of GST, and states levy sales tax on these products.
-(AGENCIES)
+(PTI)

 Editorial